 At mile 7.5 the trail finally leaves the main drainage, crosses lodgepole pine covered hills and connects with Buffalo Park and Forest Road 100.

 Named after the Sarvis Timber Company’s logging operations, historic log flumes and homesteading cabins are visible in several locations.

 ||Big game hunting season

 ||At west portal

-West Portal: From Yampa follow state highway 131 north for 8 miles to county road 14.
-Follow 14 east for 4 miles to county road 18 at the Stagecoach State Park entrance.
-Follow 18 for 3.2 miles to the trailhead at Sarvis Creek State Wildlife Area.
+West Portal: from Yampa follow state highway 131 north for 8 miles to county road 14.
+Follow 14 east for 4 miles to county road 18 at Stagecoach State Park entrance.
+Follow 18 for 3.2 miles to trailhead at Sarvis Creek State Wildlife Area.

 East Portal: from Yampa follow state highway 131 south for 9.3 miles to state highway 134.
 Follow 134 east for 11 miles to Forest Road 250.
 Follow 250 north for 9 miles to Forest Road 100.
 Follow 100 north for 8.5 miles to the trailhead.